KMFDManic/Polybius-08/README.md

-# fake-08
+# polybius-08

 A Pico 8 player for homebrew consoles.
 Not related to or supported by Lexaloffle Software.
-[Latest release](https://github.com/jtothebell/fake-08/releases) includes releases for Nintendo 3DS, Nintendo Switch, Sony PS Vita, Nintendo Wii U, the Miyoo CFW for bittboy and similar consoles, and the Miyoo Mini.
-If you are feeling extra brave, you can also download build aftifacts from the latest CI runs in the [Actions section](https://github.com/jtothebell/fake-08/actions)
+Personal thanks to jtothebell of Fake-08!
+View License for more information.

 # Project Goals

-The goal of Fake-08 is to make Pico-8 games playable on platforms that aren't officially supported.
+The goal of Polybius-08 is to make Pico-8 games playable on platforms that aren't officially supported.
 As such, I will only be providing builds for platforms that won't run Pico-8 proper (No Windows, Mac, Linux, Raspberry Pi, or web builds).
 As maintainer, my focus is on improving compatibility having fun.
 If you would like a specific feature or bug fixed, feel free to add an issue (but be patient- it may not be worked on immediately) or submit a pull request (see Other Notes below).

 ## Usage:
 Installation will vary by console and executable type.
 If it is a console with a homebrew menu (Switch, Wii U, 3DS using .3dsx), place the executable file in the directory with other executables.
 If it is a console with installable hombrew (3ds with .cia, or PS Vita) install executable (VitaShell on Vita or FBI on 3DS).

 Pico 8 cart files go in the `p8carts/` directory of your memory card (SD card on 3DS, Switch, and Wii U, memory card at `ux0:/` on Vita). `.p8` text file carts and `.p8.png` image file carts are supported.

-Launch FAKE-08 either via the homebrew menu or normal system UI (depending on how you installed).
+Launch Polybius-08 either via the homebrew menu or normal system UI (depending on how you installed).
 Use left and right to cycle through carts on the SD card.
 Choose a cart using the `A` (Nintendo consoles) or `X`(Vita) button.
 To exit the currently running cart, press `Start` or `+` to open the pause menu and select `Exit to Menu`.
 Press `R` to cycle between rendering sizes.
 Press `L` and `R` simultaneously to exit the appication.
 You can also close it via your console's operating system controls (home button etc).

 For bittboy and similar consoles, back up `emus/pico8/pico8.elf`  and replace it with the one from the release.
 Place your cart files in `roms/pico-8/` and use the front end of choice to launch games.
-Press the menu button to return to the menu (though you can also press start and exit to the FAKE-08 bios menu if you would like).
+Press the menu button to return to the menu (though you can also press start and exit to the Polybius-08 bios menu if you would like).

 To launch on a Miyoo Mini you need to call the executable directly from the terminal emulator, or create a shortcut.
 I'm not sure exactly how that works and don't have a device to figure it out, so help is welcome if anyone would like to provide guidance there.
-If you are using onion OS just copy FAKE08 to the Emu/PICO directory, overwriting the existing build (make a backup first just in case).

-Libretro cores are still in early development but should be working.
-Installation can be tricky however.
-In general you'll need to install the core (Load Core -> Install or Restore a Core -> {Navigate to core file location}) and also drop the fake08_libretro.info into the retroarch cores directory.
-This directory may be hidden and its location varies from platform to platform.
-Once that file is in place, you should be able to scan for Pico-8 carts using "Scan Directory."
-If that doesn't work for some reason, you can do a "Manual Scan."
-If doing a manual scan, choose the directory, set the custom system name to "Pico-8", set the default core to the one you just installed, and file extensions to "p8 png" and it should add a playlist of your Pico-8 carts associated with the newly installed core.

 ## Building:
 All platforms have automated builds set up via GitHub actions using docker images.
 You can see how those are set up in the `.github/workflows` directory of the repo.
 To run them locally using docker run the following command from the root directory of this repo (replace `{docker-image}` and `{platform}` with the values from your platform of choice in `.github/workflows/build.yml`):